kizu/if-ie.styl/README.md

 ### `inline-block`

-Since IE supports `display: inline-block` only for initially inline elements, we `if-ie.styl` provides a transparent mixin to make it work for every element.
+Since IE supports `display: inline-block` only for initially inline elements, `if-ie.styl` provides a transparent mixin to make it work for every element.

 So, when you would write `display: inline-block`, IE would get `display: inline; zoom: 1;` everytime.
 You could say that we won't need it for initially inline blocks, but hey!
 Look at this: